arnq/plant-hydra-controller/README.md

 ## Quick start

 Controller connects to the WIFI on start.
-Find the IP address of device in WIFI saettings, the Tasmota Web UI will be served on this IP.
+Find the IP address of device in WIFI settings, the Tasmota Web UI will be served on this IP.

 ## TODO: